-Employees, including management, and any contractors or agents of Company-affiliated facilities, should be aware of related facility policies regarding detection and prevention of health care fraud and abuse.
-Information about our policies regarding detection and prevention of fraud and abuse can be accessed on Atlas, the Company's Intranet site, or the Company website www.hcahealthcare.com.
-The following are some of the policies that are relevant to this policy and to the prevention and detection of fraud and abuse: (1) EC.025-Reporting Compliance Issues and Occurrences to the Corporate Office Policy; (2) REGS.GEN.015-Correction of Errors Related to Federal and State Healthcare Program FFS Reimbursement Policy; and (3) RB.009-Reporting of Cost Report Overpayments Policy.
-Note that employees, contractors, and agents of Company affiliates providing services to other, non-affiliated facilities should also understand that all such facilities are expected to have similar policies applying to contractors (including the Company) requiring (1) compliance with federal and state laws, including false claims laws; (2) the reporting of potential overpayments and compliance concerns; (3) the whistleblower protections described above.
+Employees, including management, and any contractors or agents of Company-affiliated facilities should be aware of related facility policies regarding detection and prevention of health care fraud and abuse.
+These policies and procedures can be accessed on Atlas, the Company's Intranet site, or the Company website at www.hcahealthcare.com.
+The following are some of the policies that are relevant to this policy and to the prevention and detection of fraud and abuse: (1) EC.025 - Reporting Compliance Issues and Occurrences to the Corporate Office Policy; (2) REGS.GEN.015 - Correction of Errors Related to Federal and State Healthcare Program FFS Reimbursement Policy; and (3) RB.009 - Reporting of Cost Report Overpayment Policy.
+Note that employees, contractors, and agents of Company affiliates providing services to other, non-affiliated facilities should also understand that all such facilities are expected to have similar policies applying to contractors (including the Company) requiring (1) compliance with federal and state laws, including false claims laws; (2) reporting of potential overpayments and compliance concerns; and (3) the whistleblower protections described above.